 A wooden hot tub is generally deeper than a molded above-ground spa.
 This greater depth means the tub is very heavy when it is full, so you may need to prepare a special spot with a reinforced concrete pad on which to install it.back to menu ↑

 Wooden hot tubs don’t offer the same variety of features as molded spas have.
 It only has simple wooden benches rather than uniquely designed seats and loungers, and it doesn’t have any built-in sound system or any LED lighting.

 However, wooden tubs are easy to customize than molded tubs because you can change the level or height of your benches.
 Most heaters are separated from the tub, so you can choose gas or wood for your insulation.

 Another advantage of choosing wooden tubs is it is shipped in pieces and assembled on site.
 It can be carried through any doorway, down or up any stairs or making it easier to fit on your desired location that has limited access.
-Unlike molded tubs, you have a large one-piece vessel that is impossible to move without using a crane or a fork lift.back to menu ↑
+Unlike molded tubes, you have a large one-piece vessel that is impossible to move without using a crane or a forklift.back to menu ↑

 Jets and Hydro-Massage

 You can have your jets installed exactly where you like; whether it be on the upper side for your neck massages, your lower back, or even on the floor for massaging your aching feet.

 Since wooden tubs do not have a protective, insulated cabinet like molded spas, any jet plumbing and other water circulation pipes are installed or mounted on the outside of the hot tub.back to menu ↑